Embedding UserSound

 Identifying users

-You can view all responses of an identified user by clicking on View profile on the project dashboard.
-From there you can see all of the responses that user has had across multiple UserSounds.
+You can view all responses from an identified user by clicking View profile on the project dashboard.
+From the profile view you can see all responses that user has submitted across multiple UserSounds.

 Completed states